 Stereo imagery effects alter a file's stereo image.
-Audition includes two effects for altering stereo image: a Center Channel Extractor and a Graphic Phase Shifter.
-The latter is a very esoteric tool that you will likely not need to use when doing typical audio projects, so we'll cover only the Center Channel Extractor.
-For further information on either effect, refer to the Help files.
+Audition includes three effects for altering stereo image: a Center Channel Extractor, Stereo Expander, and Graphic Phase Shifter.
+The latter is a very esoteric tool that you will likely not need to use when you're doing typical audio projects, so we'll cover only the Center Channel Extractor and Stereo Expander.
+For further information on these effects, refer to the Help files.